 Probably, yes, as long as the manufacturer is not doing it on the basis of discrimination (i.e. if you are what is called a protected class).
 Maybe try using a third party intermediary to purchase the bats for you (such as a lawyer, who may be able to structure the deal to protect your identity as...Read more »

 Works are copyrighted to producer of the work.
 So in this case, the removed work is still under your copyright.
 However, one has to look for two issues which might have transferred the copyright.
-If you perform a "work-for-hire" for a company, another person, etc. then although you have the...Read more »
+If you perform a "work-for-hire" for a company, another person, etc. then although you...Read more »

 You question makes no sense - the Court does not do what you are asking about.
 Are you saying your mother has subpoenaed your your cell phone records as part of a current court action and you are wondering how long it will take for her to receive them?
 If so - assuming the cell phone company...Read more »